gvwilson/thirdbit/src/2025/05/01/we-werent-ready-for-the-flood.md

 and how to tell good science from splackulent crap like the "ghost engineers" screed that got so much attention in late 2024.
-I realize data science no longer makes university administrators salivate the way it did a few years ago, but if You call the course "Data Science for Software Engineers" you're bound to get a few takers.
+I realize data science no longer makes university administrators salivate the way it did a few years ago, but if you call the course "Data Science for Software Engineers" you're bound to get a few takers.

 [icse2025]: https://conf.researchr.org/home/icse-2025